villasite/sba/_posts/2020-11-25-fri-josephine-prayer.md

 ---
 **12 PM**

-We will dedicated this session in prayer as community for the passing of Ms. Josephine's mother.
+We will dedicate this session in prayer as community for the passing of Ms. Josephine's mother.

 <p class="text-danger"><b>Meeting ID</b>: 894 1589 5742
 <br>